-Home > Blog Posts > Why Personal Finance Should Be Taught In High School
+Home > News > Why Personal Finance Should Be Taught In High School

 Why Personal Finance Should Be Taught In High School

 In this world, there’s one lesson we all learn pretty quickly.
 Money touches everything.
 From where we live to what we eat to what we do every day – money makes the world go round.
 Yet, for many of us, we don’t really learn the intricacies of personal finance until much later on in life.
 A lot of schools don’t go beyond the basics of money, leaving essentials such as mortgages, taxes, investing and superannuation unknown or vague.

 That lack of knowledge definitely takes its toll.